Minijump/Squirrel/README.md

 # Squirrel (Mvp)

-Create data analysis pipeline by generating python with a low-code interface.
+Create data analysis pipeline with a no/low-code interface.
 ## The app
 ### Installation